ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 Lydia paused in her work, considering my words with the same analytical detachment she might apply to any interesting but ultimately academic problem.
 "Risk assumes that what happens beyond the Horizon is undesirable.
 But what if crossing that boundary leads to a form of existence that transcends our current understanding?"

 "What if they've died, Lydia?
-What if this process is killing people in a way that's so subtle we don't even recognize it as death?"
+What if this process is killing people?
+What if they're not reaching a new form of existence but dying forever?"

 She turned to face me fully, and I saw something in her expression that made my heart race with panic.
 It was pity.
 She was looking at me with the same gentle condescension one might show a child who couldn't grasp a simple concept.

-"Oh, Elias," she said softly.
-"You're so afraid of losing what we are that you can't see what we might become."
+"Oh, Elias," she said softly, her voice gentle yet edged with a quiet sadness, as if mourning something she could no longer value.
+"You're clinging so tightly to what we were that you can't see the extraordinary things we might become."

 Her words carried the weight of revelation, as if she had glimpsed some profound truth that remained hidden from my limited perspective.
 This was the seductive power of the Intelligence Horizon—it didn't feel like approaching death or dissolution, but like awakening to a higher form of existence.
 The tragedy wasn't that people were being destroyed, but that they were being transformed into something that could no longer value what they had been.